projectswithdigambar/jarvis/CONTRIBUTING.md

 Thank you for your interest in contributing to Jarvis!
 This document provides guidelines and information about contributing to the project.

-## Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.

 ## How Can I Contribute?

 ### Reporting Bugs